mcmchris/expert-projects/gesture-appliances-control-brainchip.md

 Sometimes it can be inconvenient to have to ask a personal assistant to turn our appliances on or off.
 Because it's simply too late at night to be talking, or because we're watching our favorite movie and we don't want annoying audio interrupting us.

 This is why I thought "What if we could control the whole house with just gestures?"
-It would be amazing to just point to the air conditioner and have it turn on, turn off the light, and turn on our TV.
+It would be amazing to just point to the air conditioner and turn it on, turn off the light, and turn on our TV.

 ## Hardware and Software Requirements